The Amazing Spider-Man (TV series): Production

 During the mid-1970s, Marvel Comics publisher and Spider-Man's co-creator Stan Lee, sold CBS the rights to produce a prime time live-action Spider-Man series, to be made by producer Daniel R. Goodman.
 Actor Nicholas Hammond was cast in the lead role, though all of Spider-Man's stunts were performed by the series's stunt coordinator, Fred Waugh.
 Lee and Goodman fiercely clashed over the direction of the series during the initial production.
 Lee once said in an interview for Pizzazz magazine that he felt the series was "too juvenile".

+Despite its storylines being set in New York City (the character's hometown), the series was mostly filmed in Los Angeles.

 The series began as a backdoor pilot: a 90-minute movie known simply as Spider-Man which was broadcast on CBS TV network in September 1977, which was theatrically released internationally.
 In it, Peter Parker (as an intrepid university student) gains super powers after being bitten by a radioactive spider.
 He uses those powers to get a job at the Daily Bugle, and to stop a con man who is covertly using mind control for personal gain.

 The pilot garnered a 17.8 rating with a 30 share - CBS' highest rating for the entire year.
 However, citing concern over the pilot's relatively weak ratings in the lucrative adult-demographic (ages 18–49), CBS picked up the series for only a limited, five-episode order (those 5 episodes were aired in April and May 1978, at the tail-end of the 1977–78 TV season).
 This run of episodes debuted very well, with the first obtaining a 22.8 rating with 16.6 million viewers, making it the best-rated program for the week on CBS, and the eighth-best-rated program for the week, overall.
 The series ended up being the 19th-highest-rated show of the entire season, but CBS was reluctant to commit to giving the show a regular/fixed time slot for the 1978-79 season, as the series was expensive to produce and continued to underperform with older audiences.